LiskArchive/lisk-explorer/docs/run_from_source.md

 # Run Lisk Explorer from Source

-Before installing from source a proper development envirnoment has to be installed and configured.
+Before installing from source a proper development environment has to be installed and configured.

 - [Linux Prerequisites](prerequisites-linux.md)
 - [MacOS Prerequisites](prerequisites-macos.md)